 How do we go to sleep?

-Sleeping is a natural process that is controlled by many different mechanisms that can overlap and compensate for one another if necessary.
+Sleeping is a natural process, controlled by many different mechanisms that can overlap and compensate for one another if necessary.
 Firstly your body clock helps to guide you to sleep in an evening through a 24 hour repeating cycle, known as a circadian rhythm (1).
 During the morning when it is bright and light outside, your body is triggered to be awake with the release of the hormone cortisol (2).
 Whereas as the darkness falls, it causes your body to release a different hormone called melatonin which helps you to feel tired and ready for bed.
 As well as this, a regulatory chemical builds up in your brain during the day known as adenosine.
 As this increases, it stimulates your mind to shift towards the need for sleep and rest.
 Caffeine counteracts the effects of adenosine so therefore helps you feel alert but has negative impacts on your ability to sleep.
 When you sleep, adenosine is broken down which resets the cycle and allows you to feel awake in a morning.

 Why do we sleep?